tonisuter/aws-lambda-swift/README.md

 try runtime.start()
 ```

-The handler function takes two arguments: the `event` object which can be of any type that conforms to the
+The handler function takes two arguments: the `input` object which can be of any type that conforms to the
 `Decodable` protocol and the `context` object.
-It then processes the event and returns a result.
-The result
+It then processes the input and returns an output.
+The output
 can be of any type that conforms to the `Encodable` protocol.

 Alternatively, you can also define a handler function which takes and returns a `JSONDictionary`.
 This type is